decentdao/fractal-docs/user-guides/user-guides/multisig-dao/proposal-lifecycle/sub-dao-proposal-lifecycle.md

 If another proposal with the same nonce is executed, then a proposal with the same nonce which is not executed will enter a Rejected state.
 A rejected proposal can no longer be executed.

 #### Frozen
-If a subDAO is frozen by the ParentDAO, it can't execute transactions.
+If a subDAO is frozen by the parentDAO, it can't execute transactions.